-How a Subway franchisor served up a better employee and customer experience by fine tuning his talent strategy.
+How a Subway franchisor served up a better employee and customer experience by using PI’s Hire solution to fine tune his talent strategy.

 Subway increased productivity and retention using PI, which led to better customer service and profits.
 What competitive edge can your organization unlock by optimizing talent?